-Our Cancer Funds come from donations and all grant holders are expected to help us raise further funds, so we can continue to make these grants.
+The Cancer Fund comes from donations and all grant holders are expected to help us raise further funds, so we can continue to make these grants.

-Our Cancer Funds help pay for equipment, research, furnishings and staff training that benefit cancer patients and their care.
+The Cancer Fund helps pay for equipment, research, furnishings and staff training that benefit cancer patients and their care.

 Grants can be made for the following purposes:

-Our Cancer Funds are for projects or items that cannot be funded by the NHS or other sources.
+The Cancer Fund is for projects or items that cannot be funded by the NHS or other sources.
 Before applying, you should try to secure funds from Guy’s and St Thomas’ NHS Foundation Trust and other sources.
 You will need to explain what you have done towards this in your application.

-The minimum award from our Cancer Funds is £500.
+The minimum award from the Cancer Fund is £500.
 The maximum is £30,000, although the committee might consider larger applications when necessary.

 We try to make sure funds for training are distributed evenly between services.
 Further guidance on this can be given to you according to current demand and funds available.

 Please bear in mind that the committee has limited funds and large applications may be deferred to allow new funding to be raised.